ArturSultanov/-ipk24chat-server/README.md

 ### User Datagram Protocol (UDP)

-In contrast, UDP is a connectionless and unreliable protocol.
+In contrast, UDP is a connectionless and unreliable protocol[UDPAuburn].
 It does not establish a connection before sending data and does not guarantee message delivery.
 The key characteristics include:

 - **No Connection Overhead**: UDP does not perform a handshake, making it faster for scenarios where speed is prioritized over reliability.
 - **No Intrinsic Order**: Messages (datagrams) might arrive out of order, or not at all, and it's up to the application to handle these scenarios.
 - **No Acknowledgments**: UDP does not have an acknowledgment mechanism for sent datagrams, and senders are unaware if their messages reach the destination.

-UDP handles messages independently from one another:
+UDP handles messages independently of one another:

 - Every read from a UDP socket retrieves exactly one message as it was sent.
 The protocol ensures that messages are isolated; a read operation will never return a partial message or multiple messages at once.
 - Because of its stateless nature, UDP is often used in streaming, gaming, and any application where the timely arrival of data is more crucial than its absolute reliability.